top of page

-Mancuso's Country Lane Pet Hotel & Pet Supplies offers baths, comb outs, nail clips, ear cleanings, and emptying of anal glands.
+Mancuso's Country Lane Pet Hotel & Pet Supplies offers baths, comb outs, nail clips, ear cleanings, and teeth cleaning.
 If a deluxe bath is ordered, it will include a shampoo, comb out where necessary, coat conditioner, nail clip, and ear cleaning.

 Please call to schedule a grooming appointment.

 Visit our Contact Us page for business hours, phone number and address.

 Why should I have my dog groomed?
 I thought that only poodles needed grooming.

 Most pet owners confuse "grooming" with "clipping."
 Clipping (which is commonly done to poodles, spaniels, terriers, as well as to mixed breed dogs), is only one procedure in the grooming process.
 Grooming also includes combing and brushing, clipping nails, plucking hair from ears, and parasite control.
 (Many groomers feel that teeth cleanings are best left to veterinarians, and in some states, groomers are not permitted to clean their customers' pets' teeth).
 Although the most obvious, result of these procedures is an improved appearance, the major benefits to your pet are increased comfort and social acceptability, and perhaps, even improved health.

 Do all dogs need grooming?

 All dogs need an occasional bath, but it is more important to keep your dog combed and brushed, especially if he has long hair.
 Matted hair can easily cause skin problems and unnecessary discomfort for your pet.
 If neglected for too long, it might eventually necessitate a lengthy grooming session, which could be uncomfortable for your pet, and expensive for you.
 Regular brushing, on the other hand, improves his skin tone and his circulation, and makes his coat healthier and more attractive.

 My dog has a very strong odor.
 Bathing doesn't seem to do any good.
 Why?